Information topologies on non-commutative state spaces: Information topologies

-We study divergence functions satisfying A) or B). \begin{Lem}[Divergence functions] Let $f$ be a divergence function on a set $X$.
-The convergence $C_f$ is a sequential convergence with property d) in Definition~\ref{def:l_star}.
+If $f$ is the relative entropy between probability measures on $(\bN,2^\bN)$, then property B) fails and property A) holds by the Pinsker-Csisz\'ar inequality, see \S\ref{intro:hist}. \begin{Lem}[Divergence functions] Let $f$ be a divergence function on a set $X$.
+Then the convergence $C_f$ is an L*-convergence.
+In particular $C(\cT(C_f))=C_f$.
 The sequential closure of $Y\subset X$ is